ROCm/ROCm.github.io/hardware.md

   * AMD Radeon Pro WX 4100

 #### GFX9 GPUs
 ROCm offers support for one chip from AMD's most recent "gfx9" generation of GPUs.
 By default, these GPUs require a host CPU and platform with PCIe gen 3 with support for PCIe atomics.
 This is detailed further in the following section on CPU requirements.
 However, as of ROCm 1.8, we have enabled a mode of operation that does not require PCIe atomics at the expense of lower performance.
-If you want to run any of these gfx9 GPUs on a system that does not support PCIe gen 3 with atomics, please set the environment variable `HSA_ENABLE_SDMA=0`.
+In ROCm 1.8.x, if you want to run any of these gfx9 GPUs on a system that does not support PCIe gen 3 with atomics, please set the environment variable `HSA_ENABLE_SDMA=0`.
+This is not required in ROCm 1.9.x.

 * "Vega 10" chips, including the following GPUs:
   * AMD Radeon RX Vega 56